Center on Conscience & War: History

 The work of NSBRO was divided into three sections.
 The Camp Section selected sites, often former Civilian Conservation Corps facilities, for use as CPS base camps, The Assignment Section matched men with camps and units, keeping detailed records of the assignments and projects.
 The Complaint Section worked with cases of men who were denied conscientious objector status.
 Later an Advisory Section was created to track the changes in Selective Service regulations and interpret them to NSBRO constituency.
 Regular contact was made with COs who chose prison over CPS.

 Conscientious objectors were required to serve into 1947, past the end of the war.
 Member groups who disagreed with this policy or the cooperation required with a system of conscription began to withdraw from the organization.
 War Resisters League pulled out early in the war, followed by Fellowship of Reconciliation, American Friends Service Committee, and Association of Catholic Conscientious Objectors.
 The last CPS camp closed in April 1947, completing this phase of NSBRO work.

 In 1964 the name was changed to National Interreligious Service Board for Conscientious Objectors (NISBCO), and in 2000 it became Center on Conscience & War (CCW).

 Today, the work of the Center on Conscience & War is mainly with members of the US military who experience a crisis of conscience and seek discharge as conscientious objectors.
 CCW also provides technical and community support to other conscientious objectors, including immigrants seeking citizenship in the US who are moved by conscience to take an alternative oath of citizenship that does not include a promise to bear arms, and youth facing Selective Service (draft) registration.

+The group participates in the GI Rights Hotline, and works against all forms of conscription.
+There are no charges for any of CCW's services.